PuneetJadoun/PuneetJadoun/README.md

 # 👋 Hi, I’m @PuneetJadoun

 - 👀 I’m interested in Developing New things
-- 🌱 I’m currently learning DevOps and MERN stack
+- 🌱 I’m currently Working on MERN stack
 - 💞️ I’m looking to collaborate on Projects
 - ⚡ Fun fact: Developer 😎